kranzky/insoluble/folly.md

 As I scrubbed the last of the dishes, my thoughts wandered to the gloomy crest of obsession that had settled upon our group.
 I glanced over at the freckled, hideous face of mere pens that Salvatore had drawn on a napkin.

-exposition;7:Heavy rain pelted

-exposition;8:the windows as

-exposition;5:I sighed

-dialogue;11:"That'll be easy,"

-dialogue;6:I muttered,

-dialogue;10:glancing at Salvatore.

-exposition;6:Thunder rumbled

-exposition;9:in the distance,

-exposition;7:echoing my

-exposition;10:frustration and doubts.

-exposition;8:No one spoke

-exposition;9:for a moment,

-dialogue;12:"I can't believe we're

-dialogue;11:doing this," I said,

-dialogue;9:shaking my head.

-exposition;7:Salvatore's eyes

-exposition;11:narrowed in annoyance,

-exposition;9:but he didn't
+Heavy rain pelted the windows as I sighed.
+"That'll be easy," I muttered, glancing at Salvatore.
+Thunder rumbled in the distance, echoing my frustration and doubts.
+No one spoke for a moment, "I can't believe we're doing this," I said, shaking my head.

-exposition;10:say anything in return.
+Salvatore's eyes narrowed in annoyance, but he didn't say anything in return.

 I chewed on a peppermint leisurely, trying to sequence my thoughts as I breathed.
 The page before me detailed the respect that would die with the person who discovered the truth.
 The author wrote of external, singular, brief conditions.